-A Member serving on active reserve military duty may participate remotely in a formal session, subject to the requirements and limitations of federal law and regulation, including, but not limited to, United States Department of Defense Directive 1344.10.
-A Member serving on active reserve military shall notify the Clerk of such service as soon as practicable.
+A member serving on active reserve military duty may participate remotely in a formal session, subject to the requirements and limitations of federal law and regulation, including, but not limited to, United States Department of Defense Directive 1344.10.
+A member serving on active reserve military shall notify the Clerk of such service as soon as practicable.

-A Member diagnosed with a serious medical condition may, upon submission of a request for an accommodation to participate remotely to Counsel appointed pursuant to Rule 13B, accompanied by documentation from said Member's medical provider that an accommodation is necessary, may participate remotely in a formal session.
-Upon receipt and approval of a request for accommodation to participate remotely Counsel shall notify the Clerk that the Member filing the request has been authorized to participate remotely.
-Other than the notification provided to the Clerk, Counsel shall maintain any request for accommodation pursuant to this rule as confidential.
+A member diagnosed with a serious medical condition may, upon submission of a request for an accommodation to participate remotely to Counsel appointed pursuant to Rule 13B, accompanied by documentation from said member's medical provider that an accommodation is necessary, may participate remotely in a formal session.
+Upon receipt and approval of a request for accommodation to participate remotely Counsel shall notify the Clerk that the member filing the

-A Member authorized to participate remotely in a formal session pursuant to this Rule shall have the same privileges, rights and responsibilities as if the Member were physically present in the House Chamber, including without limitation, the right, privilege and responsibility to cast votes on all questions or other matters brought to a vote and the ability to take the oath required pursuant to Part the Second, Chapter VI, Article I of the Constitution of the Commonwealth.

-The Journal of the House for any formal session of the House where a Member is participating remotely in a formal session pursuant to this Rule shall not specify which Members participated remotely.
-[65.]
+- 1173 request has been authorized to participate remotely.
+Other than the notification provided to the 1174 Clerk, Counsel shall maintain any request for accommodation pursuant to this rule as 1175 confidential. - 1176 A member authorized to participate remotely in a formal session pursuant to this Rule shall have 1177 the same privileges, rights and responsibilities as if the member were physically present in the 1178 House Chamber, including without limitation, the right, privilege and responsibility to cast votes 1179 on all questions or other matters brought to a vote and the ability to take the oath required 1180 pursuant to Part the Second, Chapter VI, Article I of the Constitution of the Commonwealth.
+1181 The Journal of the House for any formal session of the House where a member is participating 1182 remotely in a formal session pursuant to this Rule shall not specify which members participated

-[Amended April 18, 1979; Jan.
+- 1184 [Amended April 18, 1979; Jan.
 12, 1987; Jan.
 9, 1991; Jan.
 9, 2003; Jan.
 20, 2011; Feb.
-11, 2009; Jan.
-30, 2019; Jul.
-7, 2021.]

-- 50. When a question is put, the sense of the House shall be taken by the voices of the members, and the Speaker shall first announce the vote as it appears to the Speaker by the sound.
-If the Speaker is unable to decide by the sound of the voices, or if the announcement made thereupon is doubted by a member rising in their place for that purpose, the Speaker shall order a division of the number voting in the affirmative and in the negative, without further debate upon the question.
+11, 1185 2009; Jan.
+30, 2019.] - 1186 50.
+When a question is put, the sense of the House shall be taken by the voices of the 1187 members, and the Speaker shall first announce the vote as it appears to the Speaker by the sound.
+1188 If the Speaker is unable to decide by the sound of the voices, or if the announcement made 1189 thereupon is doubted by a member rising in their place for that purpose, the Speaker shall order a 1190 division of the number voting in the affirmative and in the negative, without further debate upon 1191 the question.
 [66.]
-(55.) - 1145 [Amended Jan.
+(55.) - 1192 [Amended Jan.
 11, 1985; Feb.
 11, 2009; Jan.
 30, 2019.]